Prakasam district

-Prakasam district is one of the twelve districts in the coastal Andhra region of the Indian state of Andhra Pradesh.
-It was formed in 1970 and reorganised on 4 April 2022.
+Prakasam district named in honour of Tanguturi Prakasam is in the coastal Andhra region of the Indian state of Andhra Pradesh.
+It was reorganised on 4 April 2022 and 31 December 2025.
 The headquarters of the district is Ongole.
-Originally known as Ongole district, it was renamed after Tanguturi Prakasam in 1972.
-It is located on the western shore of Bay of Bengal and is bounded by Bapatla district and Palnadu districts in the north, Nandyal district in the west, Kadapa and Nellore districts in the south.
-A part of north west region also borders with Nagarkurnool district of Telangana.
-It is the largest district in the state with an area of 14322 km2 and had a population of 2,288,026 as per 2011 Census of India.
+It is bounded by Bapatla, Palnadu, Markapuram, Sri Potti Sriramulu Nellore districts and Bay of Bengal.

 Etymology

 The district was named after Tanguturi Prakasam, also known as Andhra Kesari', an Indian freedom fighter who served as the first chief minister of Andhra State, who was born in the village of Vinodarayunipalem.
 It was accordingly renamed as Prakasam District in 1972.

 History

 Prakasam district was originally constituted on 2 February 1970, carved out of Guntur, Nellore and Kurnool districts of Andhra Pradesh.
 It was carved out of three taluks of Guntur district, i.e. Addanki, Chirala, and Ongole, four taluks of Nellore district, i.e. Kandukur, Kanigiri, Darsi and Podili and three taluks of Kurnool district i.e. Markapur, Yarragondapalem and Giddaluru.
 It is one of the nine districts in the Coastal Andhra region of undivided Andhra Pradesh.
+It was restructured in 2022, where few mandals were merged into Bapatla district and SPSR Nellore district, some of which were restored in the restructure effected on 31 December 2025.
+In the second restructure Markapuram district was carved out.

 Naxalite activity in Prakasam district used to be high during 2000s.